 Sea-Bird CTD data acquisition, display, and post-processing software Seasoft for Waves (for SBE 26, 26plus, and 53 only) and Seasoft (for all other instruments) automatically implement these equations.

-Conductivity cells do not measure the specific conductance (the desired property), but rather the conductance of a specific geometry of water.
-The ratio of the cell's length to its cross-sectional area (cell constant) is used to relate the measured conductance to specific conductance.
+Conductivity cells do not measure the actual conductance (the desired property), but rather the conductance of a specific geometry of water.
+The ratio of the cell's length to its cross-sectional area (cell constant) is used to relate the measured conductance to the actual conductance.
 Under pressure, the conductivity cell's length and diameter are reduced, leading to a lower indicated conductivity.
 The magnitude of the effect is not insignificant, reaching 0.0028 S/m at 6800 dbars.

 The compressibility of the borosilicate glass used in the conductivity cell (and all other homogeneous noncrystalline materials) can be characterized by E (Young's modulus) and ν (Poisson's ratio).
 For the Sea-Bird conductivity cell, E = 9.1 x 106 psi, ν = 0.2, and the ratio of indicated conductivity divided by true conductivity is: